lweijiie/SC1015Proj/README.md

 4. **Exploratory Data Analysis**
     - Numerical Features and Correlation
     - Numerical Against Categorical
-    - Outlier Removal - Z-score
+    - Outlier Removal - Z-score and IQR
     - Categorical count
     - Time-Series
 5. **Machine Learning - Regression**
     - Encoding categorical variables using `LabelEncoder` and `OneHotEncoder` from `sklearn.preprocessor`
     - Standardisation of the values across columns using `sklearn.preprocessor.StandardScaler`
-    - Model fitting on the dataset - trying linear regression, decision tree regression, random forest regression, and XGB regression, with different hyperparameters
+    - Model fitting on the dataset using `GridSearchCV`, trying out linear regression, decision tree regression, random forest regression, and XGB regression, with different hyperparameters
-    - Predicting TimeTaken using the models trained
+    - Predicting TimeTaken using the models trained on the test set

 ## Conclusion
-Using XGBoost regressor we are able to predict the delivery time with a R2 of 0.82.
+Using `XGBRegressor` we are able to predict the delivery time with an R2 score of 0.83.

 We performed analysis on the visualisations and observed the following:
   - Features that positively correlate to delivery time: